Lewis happy after tough weekend (Formula 1)

 the field, and by the time of what he thought would be his only stop on

+lap 27 he was running second.
 But remaining on extreme-wet tyres, based on an inaccurate weather forecast by the team, proved costly for Hamilton.
 The 23-year-old was forced to pit again nine laps later to take on intermediate tyres, culminating in him finishing seventh.
 One consolation for Hamilton is that world title rival Felipe Massa wound up in the place he started from on the grid, sixth.
 It

 means with four races remaining, and pending McLaren's appeal next